Different Types of Spousal Maintenance

 - Income, property and assets of each spouse.

 - Present and future earning capacities of each spouse.

 - Whether the spouse seeking alimony has the ability to become self-sufficient.

 - Whether the spouse seeking support has reduced his or her earning capacity as a result of delaying educational training or employment during the marriage.

 - Whether either spouse has child custody.

 - If either spouse is responsible for wasteful dissipation of marital assets.

 - Anything else the court considers relevant.

-If you need experienced legal aid when dealing with the complexities of spousal maintenance, please contact our offices today to set up a free consultation.
+If you need experienced legal aid when dealing with the complexities of spousal maintenance, please contact our offices today to set up a consultation.